zsquareplusc/python-embedded-launcher/examples/demo_ext_wheels/README.rst

 standard, the advantage of this setup is, that the wheels can easily be changed, e.g. updated with newer or custom versions.

+This also only works with pure Python modules.
+Binary extensions (.pyd files) must still be extracted.

 This is an example with dependencies.